 Belstadt jury selection begins again

 Oct.
-19—LOCKPORT — Jury selection began Monday in the trial of a North Tonawanda man, accused of the 1993 murder of Mandy Steingasser.
+19—Jury selection began Monday in the trial of a North Tonawanda man, accused of the 1993 murder of Mandy Steingasser.

 The trial of Joseph Belstadt had been derailed by the COVID-19 pandemic, just as it was starting in March 2020.
 Since that time, the case has taken on two new judges, lost its lead prosecutor and at least one prosecution witness has passed away.